stdmitry04/stdmitry04/README.md

 # Dmitry Starodubtsev

 Backend & AI engineer.
-Building production RAG pipelines, tool-call ing agents with memory, and multi-tenant back ends.
-Michigan State CS '26.
+Building production RAG pipelines, tool-call ing agents with memory, and multi-tenant back ends

 ---

-## Product ion Work
+## Production Work

 Production work is under NDA.
 OpsCore below is a demo built to show the kind of systems I work on day to day.